Our prime function is the education of young people between the ages of 11 and 18 but we hope there is more to it than that.

 Duke of Edinburgh Awards

 September 2024 saw the introduction of the Duke of Edinburgh Award back to Anthony Gell School after a brief hiatus.
-We currently have 30 year 9 students on the scheme and looking to enhance this further over the coming years to allow more students to be involved with the course.
+We currently have 34 year 9 students on the scheme completing their Bronze Award and 31 students working toward Silver – we’re looking to enhance this further over the coming years to allow more students to be involved with the course.
 The award covers 4 key areas; skill, volunteering, physical and the one most people know about – the main expedition.

 Carsington Sailing